• Skip to main content

 The court’s approach in Reagan & Orton is an example of the court’s approach to determining whether a change of a child’s surname is in the child’s best interests.
 However, the outcome in your matter will depend on the individual circumstances of your case.

-Contact us at Barton Family Lawyers today and book a reduced rate initial consultation on 3465 9332 for help regarding this process.
+Contact an experienced custody lawyer at Barton Family Lawyers today!
+Book a reduced rate initial consultation with our family law practice by calling 3465 9332 for help regarding this process.

 change a child's surname